sdylewski/Stealthchanger/docs/SoftwareAndConfig/Configuration.md

 ### I'm getting a Klipper error about multi_fan or fan_generic
 You likely had an older install or copied the config from an older install.
 This was changed and the fan reference in each tool section `[tool]` is now `fan: Tx_partfan` (e.g., `fan: T0_partfan` for T0, `fan: T1_partfan` for T1).

+### What is SET_TEMPERATURE_WITH_DEADBAND and what value should I set it to?
+When ramping up a tool to a target temperature the default is to wait until the temp settles within 0.5° fluctuation before continuing.
+This can cause delays during a toolchange.
+A larger deadband increases the tolerance to proceed.
+This is usually not a problem with a single toolhead because the temperature ramps up just once, but with multiple tools cooling down and heating all the time this stall adds up significantly.
+Note that the first step should be to correctly PID tune your hotend so it ramps up quickly and stabilizes quickly, some hotends like the TZ-V6-2.0 might need manual PID tuning as Klipper's auto PID tune can't find the correct PID values.
+Increasing the deadband too much means the hotend temperature hasn't stabilized enough for a consistent print and that might give artifacts on your print so only increase it as much as you need.